vlfeat/matconvnet/doc/site/docs/index.md

 efficient, and can run and learn state-of-the-art CNNs.
 Several example CNNs are included to classify and encode images.

+> **New:** 1.0-beta14 adds a new object-oriented network wrapper,
+> `DagNN`, supporting arbitrary network topologies.
+This release also
+> adds GoogLeNet as a pre-trained model, new building blocks such as
+> `vl_nnconcat`, a rewritten loss function block `vl_nnloss`,
+> better documentation, and bugfixes.
+>
 > **New:** 1.0-beta13 adds a much faster version of batch
 > normalization and contains several bugfixes and minor improvements.
 >